japila-books/apache-spark-internals/docs/storage/BlockManager.md

 `doPutBytes` calls the internal helper <<doPut, doPut>> with a function that accepts a `BlockInfo` and does the uploading.

-Inside the function, if the xref:storage:StorageLevel.adoc[storage `level`]'s replication is greater than 1, it immediately starts <<replicate, replication>> of the `blockId` block on a separate thread (from `futureExecutionContext` thread pool).
+Inside the function, if the storage:StorageLevel.md[storage `level`]'s replication is greater than 1, it immediately starts <<replicate, replication>> of the `blockId` block on a separate thread (from `futureExecutionContext` thread pool).
 The replication uses the input `bytes` and `level` storage level.

 For a memory storage level, the function checks whether the storage `level` is deserialized or not.
-For a deserialized storage `level`, ``BlockManager``'s xref:serializer:SerializerManager.adoc#dataDeserializeStream[`SerializerManager` deserializes `bytes` into an iterator of values] that xref:storage:MemoryStore.adoc#putIteratorAsValues[`MemoryStore` stores].
-If however the storage `level` is not deserialized, the function requests xref:storage:MemoryStore.adoc#putBytes[`MemoryStore` to store the bytes]
+For a deserialized storage `level`, ``BlockManager``'s serializer:SerializerManager.md#dataDeserializeStream[`SerializerManager` deserializes `bytes` into an iterator of values] that storage:MemoryStore.md#putIteratorAsValues[`MemoryStore` stores].
+If however the storage `level` is not deserialized, the function requests storage:MemoryStore.md#putBytes[`MemoryStore` to store the bytes]

 If the put did not succeed and the storage level is to use disk, you should see the following WARN message in the logs: